-Most banks, especially the larger ones, will prefer to hire from within after completing their training programs during an internship.
+Most banks, especially the larger ones, will prefer to hire from within after completing their training programs.

-Annual earnings of commercial bankers vary greatly, and can range anywhere from around $40,000 for recent graduates to about $90,000.
-The median salary is $62,000.
+Annual earnings of commercial bankers vary greatly depending on certifications and skills.
+They can range anywhere with the bottom 10% being at around $70,000 and the top 90% being about $124,905.
+The median salary is $92,768.

 You will need a college degree and a background in econ, finance, or business.
 Although graduate school is not required, a Master’s degree can be helpful for advancement.
 Commercial bankers usually start with an entry-level position as analysts.
 In this kind of position, the analyst will cycle through the different areas of banking.
 After two years of training the analyst can become a banker in a specialized area, such as asset management or commercial banking.

 Ability to work with others